 Michigan Tech is an investment in your future.
 CDI provides information about financial resources to help support students.
-Please check out the below resources:
+Check out the below resources:

 Betty Chavis Emergency Fund